 ""(1) The Adjudicating Authority shall appoint an interim resolution professional on the insolvency commencement date.
+[Prior the amendment vide The Insolvency and Bankruptcy Code (Amendment) Ordinance, 2019, it read "within fourteen days from the insolvency commencement date"]

 (2) Where the application for corporate insolvency resolution process is made by a financial creditor or the corporate debtor, as the case may be, the resolution professional, as proposed respectively in the application under section 7 or section 10, shall be appointed as the interim resolution professional, if no disciplinary proceedings are pending against him.